Key points to remember

 - Meningococcal disease in New Zealand at the Ministry of Health website

 - Meningococcal disease vaccination at the Ministry of Health website

 The bacteria ‘Streptococcus pneumoniae’ causes infections in different parts of the body such as the sinuses (sinusitis) and in the ear (ear infection or otitis media).
 When it attacks other parts of the body it becomes ‘invasive’ resulting in very serious infections including pneumonia, septicaemia (blood poisoning) and meningitis (inflammation of the brain lining).
 Babies and young children with pneumococcal disease can get very sick and some die.

-New Zealand has had relatively high rates of pneumococcal disease but disease rates in children under two years of age have halved since a pneumococcal vaccine was first added to New Zealand’s routine vaccinations in 2008.
+New Zealand has had relatively high rates of pneumococcal disease but disease rates in children under 2 years of age have halved since a pneumococcal vaccine was first added to New Zealand’s routine vaccinations in 2008.

 Since 1 July 2011 children have been getting more protection from pneumococcal disease.
-Premature babies and children with medical conditions that put them at high risk of becoming seriously ill with pneumococcal disease are being offered a vaccine that provides protection against 13 instead of seven strains.
+Premature babies and children with medical conditions that put them at high risk of becoming seriously ill with pneumococcal disease are being offered a vaccine that provides protection against 13 instead of 7 strains.

 For more information about pneumococcal disease, see the IMAC (Immunisation Advisory Centre) website.